 Victoria Park

-The most famous green space in East London and London’s oldest park, Victoria Park has been a recreational area for Londoners for 170 years.
 The park is 86 hectares in size and has over 9 million visitors a year!
 In 2015 Victoria Park was successful in retaining its Green Flag and Green Heritage Awards, for the fifth year.
 In addition to this, it regained its crown as the nation’s favourite park, coming first place in the People’s Choice Award.

-There are many beautiful walks in Victoria Park so make sure you visit the parks website to see the routes.
+There are many beautiful walks in Victoria Park so make sure you visit the park’s website to see the routes.
 You can also hire rowing boats and pedalos if you are feeling slightly more energetic.
 There are also football pitches, cricket greens and tennis courts.

 Nearest Tube Station: Mile End